Posts

 A Conversation With My Late Childhood Dog

-The room that Arthur has agreed to meet in is bordering on colonial opulence, as if it is the dream bedroom in a manic American Girl doll catalog.
+From the Vaults of My Old Blog: T he room that Arthur has agreed to meet in is bordering on colonial opulence, as if it is the dream bedroom in a manic American Girl doll catalog.
 It is the only red and white themed room at the Potter Grace Bed and Breakfast, and it is the only room booked for a single occupant listed as Westley Familiaris.
 By the window in the corner, at the foot of an armchair, sits Arthur, dressed in white, breathing deeply, appearing so comfortable that it's almost zen-like.
-Outside, it's warm for a February afternoon in his part of the country, with fat blocks of yellow sunlight streaming through windows.
+Outside, it's warm for a February afternoon in this part of the country, with fat blocks of yellow sunlight streaming through windows.
 Shannon is sitting on the bed at the other side of the room, running her fingers over stitches in the comforter.